ErmiasScott/ReadDocs/FLY_Token.md

 # About This Project.
-Gnosis FLY is a Fair Mint && Stake && Reward defi game.Inspired by brc20 fair launch
+Bsc FLY is a Fair Mint && Stake && Reward defi game.Inspired by brc20 fair launch

 It provid An Absolutely Fair Way to Issue Tokens.